isomerpages/moe-lakesidepri/index.md

       title: Announcements and Latest Happenings
       id: announcements
       announcement_items:
+        - title: Deepavali Celebration
+          date: 03 November 2025
+          announcement: This year’s Deepavali celebration at our school was a vibrant and meaningful occasion where students came together to celebrate the Festival of Lights while deepening their appreciation of Indian culture and its significance.
+          link_text: Check more here
+          link_url: /deepavali-celebration/
         - title: Jurong Lake Garden Mid-Autumn Festival Opening Ceremony
           date: 27 September 2025
           announcement: To showcase our students’ talents and contribute to the community,